Suzanne Hatton

 Last Edited=14 Mar 2009

 Her married name became Nicolson.
-As a result of her marriage, Mary Catharine Rowan-Hamilton was styled as Baroness Carnock on 27 June 1916.
+After her marriage, Mary Catharine Rowan-Hamilton was styled as Baroness Carnock on 27 June 1916.

 Children of Mary Catharine Rowan-Hamilton and Arthur Nicolson, 1st Baron Carnock